blockchainsllc/in3/python/docs/documentation.md

 DataTransferObject()
 ```

-Map marshalling objects transferred to and from a remote facade, in this case, libin3 rpc api.
+Maps marshalling objects transferred to, and from a remote facade, in this case, libin3 rpc api.
 For more on design-patterns see [Martin Fowler's](https://martinfowler.com/eaaCatalog/) Catalog of Patterns of Enterprise Application Architecture.